cirruslabs/cirrus-ci-docs/docs/examples.md

 ### `Unittest` Annotations

-Cirrus CI annotations are available for Python Unittest results.
+Python Unittest reports are supported by [Cirrus CI Annotations](https://medium.com/cirruslabs/github-annotations-support-227d179cde31).
 This way you can see what tests are failing without leaving the pull request you are reviewing!
+Here is an example of `.cirrus.yml` that produces and stores `Unittest` reports:

 This can be set up by doing the following: